 - Cool jars 12 to 24 hours, then check the seals.
 Label and store your jars to enjoy all year.

 - Jams can be stored for up to 18 months as long as lids are properly sealed.

 For hot-pack jams in half-pint or pint jars without added pectin in a boiling-water container:

 Jam Making FAQ

-- What is the seal on my jar broke?
+- What if the seal on my jar broke?
 You must store the jam in the fridge.
-If the seal broke in the pantry and you’re not sure when it broke, you need to throw away the jam.
+If the seal broke in the pantry and you're not sure when it broke, you need to throw away the jam.

 Homemade Jam Recipes

 Now that you are a little bit more familiar with the art of making jams and preserves, try your hand at these delicious recipes.